jcsteh/osara/readme.md

 - Envelope: Delete all selected points: Control+Shift+Delete
 - Envelope: Delete all points in time selection: Alt+Shift+Delete
 - Envelope: Insert new point at current position: Shift+E
+- Global automation override: All automation in latch mode
+- Global automation override: All automation in latch preview mode
+- Global automation override: All automation in read mode
+- Global automation override: All automation in touch mode
+- Global automation override: All automation in trim/read mode
+- Global automation override: All automation in write mode
+- Global automation override: Bypass all automation
+- Global automation override: No override (set automation modes per track)

 #### Zoom
 - Zoom out horizontal: - or NumPad-